semaphoreci/docs/docs/essentials/building-monorepo-projects.md

 You can set the criteria for running the jobs within a block in the *Skip/Run conditions* section.
-The [run property][run-ref] is evaluated on each workflow to decide is the block should run or be skipped.
+The [run property][run-ref] is evaluated on each workflow to decide is the block should be run or skipped.

 ![Skip/Run
 conditions](https://raw.githubusercontent.com/semaphoreci/docs/tf/monorepo-example/public/essentials-monorepo-workflows/skip-run-condition.png)

-When combined with `change_in` function, which checks whether there were any changes on given paths, allows us to only run tests for those parts of the project that are currently being worked on.
+When combined with `change_in` function, which checks whether there were recent changes on a given path, allows us to only run tests for those parts of the project that are currently being worked on.

 In the example below, this means that if we are working only on the iOS client app within the `/ios/` directory of the repository, the only blocks